Changing from Tenants in Common to Joint Tenants

 How long does it take to update the Land Registry?

-Once the Registrar receives your enquiries and forms, it can take several weeks for the Form A restriction to be removed from the Register.
+Once the Registrar receives your application, it can take several weeks for the Form A restriction to be removed from the Register.

 Can you change back to tenants in common?